Refinancing Your Condo: A Guide To Rates And Everything You Need To Know

 Paying Off Other Expenses

 You don’t need to use the money from a cash-out refinance to pay off debt.
 Unlike other types of loans like auto loans and student loans, there are almost no limitations on how you can use the money from a cash-out refinance.
-You can use the money from a cash-out refinance for nearly anything from funding a college education to fixing a broken heating, ventilation and air conditioning (HVAC) system.
+You can use the money from a cash-out refinance for nearly anything from funding a college education to home improvements, such as fixing a broken heating, ventilation and air-conditioning (HVAC) system.

 How To Refinance Your Condo